VGV is now the sole valuation authority to conduct annual valuations of all land in Victoria for rating and taxing purposes.

 However, individual councils can 'opt out' of VGV centralisation until 2022.
 VGV is the valuation authority for 75 councils in this first annual revaluation.

-Currently, land valuations are carried out by a valuation authority, either a council or the VGV on nomination by a council.
-A revaluation is completed in each of Victoria's 79 municipalities every two years.
+Previously, land valuations were carried out by a valuation authority, either a council or VGV on nomination by a council and revaluations were completed in each of Victoria's 79 municipalities every two years.

 More information is provided in the Annual centralised valuations fact sheet (DOCX, 400.3 KB).

 The changes do not affect underlying valuation principles or methodologies, which are detailed in the Valuation Best Practice Specifications updated by VGV for each revaluation.

 VGV is working towards establishing annual general valuation services for councils to minimise disruption during the transition phase.
 VGV is engaging with councils in the tender process and, where ongoing valuation contracts exist, maintaining existing council contract relationships through a novation process.

 - Thirty-two tender evaluations are complete, and procurement approvals and contracts are being finalised for general valuation services tendered out to the valuation industry.
 Council CEO notified when the contractor is appointed.

 - Thirty deeds of novation are being finalised for councils with ongoing general valuation contracts.
 Contracts are being varied for the existing contractor to provide valuation services for the 2019 and 2020 revaluation and set costs for these services.
 If requested by councils, deeds of novation drafted to provide retention of services for ancillary valuations.

 - MOU between council and VGV for payment of supplementary valuations to be signed.

 - Start-up meetings are being arranged between VGV, council and the appointed contractor.
 For any interim queries, please contact the Regional or Metropolitan Rating Authority Valuations manager (see below).